Foursquarewalls/foursquarewalls.github.io/_posts/2016-08-16-Blue Clover.markdown

 # Pattern and fabric

 I used the Papercut Clover dress pattern, (a highly recommended pattern) and cut a size xs.
-The fabic I used was a deep blue Atelier Brunette viscose with a nice drape.
+The fabic I used was a deep blue Atelier Brunette viscose with an amazing drape.
 The contrast v inset was from a piece of black linen from my scrap bag.

 # The making

-This dress came together very quickly, being such a simple pattern and very easy to follow.
-It was completed in a few hours, so a pretty satisfying make.
-I omitted sewing the tassel belt, instead just wearing it with a normal waisted belt.
+Being such a simple pattern and very easy to follow this dress came together very quickly.
+Whipped up in a few hours, so a pretty satisfying make.
+No issues with the pattern, easy-to-follow instructions, love how the instructions fold into a neat little booklet.
+I omitted sewing the tassel belt, instead just wear it with a normal waisted belt.

 ![alt text](https://c1.staticflickr.com/5/4327/35873082972_08d0096dc5_c.jpg "a full view of the drape in the skirt")